-Item Purpose Objective Provide a benchmark 'intention' against which the sustainability effects of the plan can be tested.
-They need to be fit-for-purpose and represent the key sustainability issues of relevance to the Local Plan area.
-Appraisal criteria Aid the assessment of impact significance.
-Provide a means of ensuring that key environmental and sustainability issues are considered by the assessment process.
-Indicator Provide a means of measuring the progress towards achieving the sustainability objectives over time.
+- Objective: Provide a benchmark 'intention' against which environmental effects of the plan can be tested.
+They need to be fit for purpose. - Sub-objective: Aid the assessment of impact significance.
+Provide a means of ensuring that key environmental issues are considered by the assessment process. - Potential criteria: Provide a means of measuring the progress towards achieving the environmental objectives over time.
 They need to be measurable and relevant and ideally rely on existing monitoring networks.